Wizards Era Card Erratas

 You should not discard all Fire Energy cards as the card reads, but rather only any extra Fire Energy not used to pay for the attack cost.
 This means if you only had only one Fire Energy attached to Blaine’s Charizard, you would simply deal 20 damage and discard no Energy.
 If you had two Fire Energy, you would discard one to deal 40.
 Three Energy, discard two to deal 60, and so on.

-Clefairy (Base Set) & Clefable (Jungle)
+Bulbasaur (Base Set) & Exeggcute (Jungle)

 Dark Haunter (Neo Destiny)